ganarganar/multi-company/l10n_latam_account_invoice_inter_company/README.rst

 This module adapts inter-company transactions by:

 #.
 Adding fields of l10n_latam_invoice_document to the data transfer.
 #.
-Searching an account.journal without documents if the origin account.journal.
+Searching an account.journal without documents if the origin account.journal is not using documents.

 **Table of contents**